diy/wizardry/README.md

 ## wizardry

-Wizardry is a task-based library for GraphicsMagick / ImageMagick that focuses simplicity and getting one thing done right: processing images.
+Wizardry is a task-based library for GraphicsMagick / ImageMagick that focuses on simplicity and getting one thing done right: processing images.

 ### Installation
 ```bash